trailofbits/cb-multios/README.md

 This directory contains `libcgc`, which implements the syscalls to work on non-DECREE systems. `libcgc` currently works on OS X and Linux.

 ### tools
-This folder contains python scripts that help with modifying, building, and testing the original challenges.
+This folder contains Python scripts that help with modifying, building, and testing the original challenges.

 ### cb_patcher.py
 This script will copy all challenges out of `original-challenges`, modify them as necessary, and place them in `cqe-challenges`.
 These modifications include: